Occupational therapy episode 2: Effortless communication with Parkinson's sufferers

 But there are also hours or days when nothing works.
 Unfortunately, this is also part of the disease and can have various causes.
 In these moments it can be better to let conversations rest and start nonverbal communication to swing around.
 This includes, for example, smiling, holding hands or sitting quietly together.

-By the way, if you experience further difficulties such as rapid, unclear speech or a very quiet voice, it makes sense to consult a speech therapist.
-There are certain strategies that the affected person can practice to avoid the Environment to be better understood.
+By the way, if there are other difficulties such as fast, unclear speech or a very soft voice, it makes sense to consult a speech therapist.
+There are certain strategies that the sufferer can practice in order to be better understood by those around them.

 In summary, the most important points: